PragyaMaroti/healthbot/Progress overview.md

 - A new member was introduced to the team and we had our first dbms session.
 - Started to learn more about pipelines and policies and its documentation.
-- Knowledge transfer session continued.
+- Knowledge transfer session on Rasa continued.
 - Saw various methods to connect chatbot with messeging channel.
 - Tried out the text messeging option and it worked.
 But, since every message was charged, we had to switch to another messeging channel
 - Decided to integrate it with whatsapp